JofArnold/react-native-no-css/README.md

 # React Native No CSS

-WIP

-Basically a fork of [tachyons-css/react-native-style-tachyons](https://github.com/tachyons-css/react-native-style-tachyons) but using the standard names, more selectors and better representation of grays (`gray1`, `gray2`, etc is much easier to type and remember than Tachyons' `moon-gray` etc)
+Essentially a fork of [tachyons-css/react-native-style-tachyons](https://github.com/tachyons-css/react-native-style-tachyons) but with the following changes:

+- Uses the standard Tachyons names (except for min-max values which are now `mxh1`, `mnw1` etc as Tachyons ones are unclear and are inconsistent and conflict with `mh2` etc for horiztonal margins)

+- Added a default palette.
+Tachyons uses things like `moon-gray` which are hard to remember.
+This project uses `gray1` through to `gray9` where the suffix represents progressively lighter grays (makes incrementing in Vim quicker)

+- The `cls` prop is replaced with `classNames` which is more like React web and a little easier to type I find.

 This will be the API